Walkthrough: Setting Up and Invoicing Sales Prepayments

-- In the Search box, enter Posted Sales Invoices, and then choose the related link.
+- Choose the icon, enter Posted Sales Invoices, and then choose the related link.

-This walkthrough has taken you through steps to set up Microsoft Dynamics NAV to handle prepayments.
+This walkthrough has taken you through steps to set up Business Central to handle prepayments.
 You have set up default prepayment percentages on customers and items, and you have also used different methods to calculate the prepayments on an order.
 You have tried to assign one total prepayment amount to the order, and you have had the prepayment amount calculated as a percentage of the whole order.

 You have also posted a prepayment invoice, created a second prepayment invoice when the order has changed, and posted the final invoice for the remaining amount.

-The prepayments functionality in Microsoft Dynamics NAV makes it easy to set up and enforce prepayment rules for customers and items, and it enables you to post every payment against an invoice.
+The prepayments functionality in Business Central makes it easy to set up and enforce prepayment rules for customers and items, and it enables you to post every payment against an invoice.